saeugetier/photobooth/README.md

 ### Raspbian an a Raspberry Pi

 Minimum Raspbian Buster must be used, which provides QT 5.11 development packages.
-In order to use GPhoto2 cameras, the Qt GPhoto2 plugin must be installed.
+In order to use GPhoto2 cameras, the Qt GPhoto2 plugin (https://github.com/saeugetier/qtmultimedia-gphoto) must be installed.

 For now there is no further support for deployment on Raspbian.
+Please compile the program yourself from sources.

 ### Local PC

 At least QT 5.11 development packages must be installed in order to compile the application.
-In order to use GPhoto2 cameras, the Qt GPhoto2 plugin must be installed.
+In order to use GPhoto2 cameras, the Qt GPhoto2 plugin (https://github.com/saeugetier/qtmultimedia-gphoto) must be installed.

 For now there is no further support for deployment on local pc.
+Please compile the program yourself from sources.

 ## Configuration